21 fantastic things to do in Japan

 7. Admire the mighty Mount Fuji

 Mount Fuji is one of the most iconic landmarks of the country.
-We did not find this mighty mountain in Hakone, because of the clouds, but I am very happy that we saw them during the train ride between Tokyo and Nagoya.
-That was spectacular, but also the reason of the bad photo.
-The mountain is around 3,800 meters high and that makes it the highest point of Japan.
+We did not find this mighty mountain in Hakone because of the clouds, but I am very happy that we saw it during the train ride between Tokyo and Nagoya.
+That was spectacular but also the reason for the bad photo.
+The mountain is around 3,800 metres high, and that makes it the highest point of Japan.

 How to get here: Mount Fuji is around 100 kilometers west of Tokyo and there are several places to see it like Hakone, but you are never guaranteed.